 Feed Your Cockatiel a Healthy Diet

-The first step in learning how to care for a cockatiel is feeing it a nutritious diet and providing a constant supply of fresh water.
-The ideal cockatiel diet is a combination of pellets, chopped vegetables mixed with some rice, a little fruit, and a small amount of cockatiel seed mix.
+An important step in learning how to care for a cockatiel is feeding them a nutritious diet and providing a constant supply of fresh water.
+The ideal cockatiel diet is a combination of pellets, vegetables, fruit, and a small amount of cockatiel seed mix.
 Experts recommend the following proportions: